XdlSecZJU/RETROFIT-CL/README.md

 ## BINARY ANALYSIS

-### Model
+### Data and Model

-Our [related models](https://huggingface.co/collections/SheHongyu/codet5-capybara-retrofit) have been released on Hugging Face.
+For the binary-summarization experiments, we use the BinT5 dataset and base model released by the CAPYBARA project; the original [dataset](https://huggingface.co/datasets/AISE-TUDelft/Capybara) and [model](https://huggingface.co/collections/AISE-TUDelft/bint5) are publicly available on Hugging Face.
+We additionally release our fine-tuned checkpoints on Hugging Face: [link](https://huggingface.co/collections/SheHongyu/codet5-capybara-retrofit)

 ### Setup
 We build our replication package upon the [BinT5](https://github.com/AISE-TUDelft/Capybara-BinT5) environment.
 Follow the steps below inside your workspace to initialize the container and download the external artifacts: